Comparison of Trail Density in SLC Foothills Relative to Comparable Study Areas in Western US

 Did you know that prior to the construction of new trails by the Salt Lake City Public Lands Department in 2020 and 2021, Salt Lake City’s Foothills already had a network of 100 miles of trails?

 In 2020-2021, Salt Lake City added 15 miles of new trails through lower City Creek Canyon and above the Avenues (Phase 1 of the Foothills Trails System Plan).
-The original plan was to build additional 50 to 60 miles of trails, many adjacent to existing legacy trails that have been used for decades, crowding an already dense Foothills trail network.
+The original plan was to build an additional 50 to 60 miles of trails, many adjacent to existing legacy trails that have been used for decades (see map below), crowding an already dense Foothills trail network.

-Responding to concerns from Save Our Foothills and the wider community, Salt Lake City Mayor Mendenhall paused all further trail construction until the summer of 2022, to allow for essential research and review.
-Recognizing a need for more detailed environmental and user studies Salt Lake City Public Lands asked to further extend the construction pause until the summer of 2023.
+Responding to concerns from Save Our Foothills and the wider community Salt Lake City Mayor Mendenhall paused all further trail construction, in late 2021, to allow for a review of the Trails System Plan.

 Map 1 showing pre-existing (blue), originally planned (red), and recently constructed (purple) Foothills trails